craftcms/nitro/README.md

 > Note: `nitro machine create` has options you can pass when creating a new server.
 However, we can set some "“sane” defaults for most scenarios.
 To view the options, run `nitro machine create --help`.

-After running `machine create`, the system will default to automatically bootstrap the server.
-The bootstrap process will install the latest PHP version, MySQL, and Redis.
+After running `machine create`.
+The bootstrap process will install the latest PHP version, MySQL, Postgres, and Redis from the `nitro.yaml` file.

 The next step is to add a new virtual host to the server: